NSSTC/sim-ecs/README.md

 which influence how the runner acts.
 For example on transition, the state can be changed.

+## Commands

+Commands, accessible using `world.commands` and `actions.commands` in Systems, are a mechanism, which queues certain functionality, like adding entities.
+The queue is then worked on at certain sync points, usually at the end of every step.
+This is a safety and comfort mechanism, which guarantees that critical changes can be triggered comfortably, but still only run at times when it is actually safe to do them.

+Such sync points include any major transitions in a step's life-cycle, and sim-ecs will always trigger the execution of all queued commands at the end of the step.

 ## Saving and using Prefabs

 Prefabs, short for pre-fabrications, are ready-made files or objects, which can be loaded at runtime to initialize a certain part of the application.
 In the case of sim-ecs, prefabs can be used to load entities with their components.
-Contrary to a save, for example using `world.toJSON()`, prefabs are made with work-flow in mind.
-Their format is easy to understand, even by non-programmers, and they can be enriched with types easily (see Pong example).

-Another advantage of prefabs in sim-ecs is that all loaded entities are tracked and can be unloaded when not needed anymore.
-This means that prefabs can be used to design menus, levels, GUIs, etc. which are only loaded when needed and discarded after use.
+All loaded entities are tracked and can be unloaded when not needed anymore.
+This is thanks to a grouping mechanism, means that prefabs can be used to design menus, levels, GUIs, etc. which are only loaded when needed and discarded after use.
 After all, who needs level1 data when they switched over to level2?

+The same is true for save games, so that when going back to the menu or loading another save, this can be done cleanly.

-Saving and loading save-data works the same in sim-ecs, since the JSON format is identical.
-If you wish to work with the raw serializable data instead of writing it as JSON, the SaveFormat extends Array, so it can be used just like an `Array<TEntity>`.
+Saving and loading save-data works the same in sim-ecs, since they both use a shared mechanism If you wish to work with the raw serializable data instead of writing it as JSON, the SaveFormat extends Array, so it can be used just like an `Array<TEntity>`.